QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 ![Filtered output](images/cyber-kill-chain.PNG)

-Adversaries rarely operate linearly, as the cyber kill chain suggests.
+Keep in mind that adversaries rarely operate linearly, as the cyber kill chain suggests.
 Some stages might be repeated multiple times, and some stages might be skipped.

 ## Reconaissance